storyful/storyful-mrss-doc/README.md

 ### How often can a partner poll?

 As often as they want.
 We have one partner who polls every minute.
-We recommend every 5 minutes at most as Storyful does not publish that much content and more frequent polling will gain little.
+We recommend every 5 minutes as more frequent polling will gain little.

 ### Can we supply all PUBLIC, CLEARED, and LICENSED CONTENT?